 You can load the source data into your desired destination using the Upsert Destination, which supports SQL Server, PostgreSQL, and Amazon Redshift.
 We also offer other destinations such as CSV, Excel, Azure Table, Salesforce, and more.
 You can check out our SSIS PowerPack Tasks and components for more options. (*loaded in Trash Destination)

-Video Tutorial - Write or lookup data to Azure DevOps using SSIS
+Write data to Azure DevOps using SSIS (Import data)

 This video covers following and more so watch carefully.
 After watching this video follow the steps described in this article.

-- How to Write or lookup data to Azure DevOps
+Azure DevOps - How to write or lookup data to

 -